wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ## Dankort

-MultiSafepay provides the Visa test credantials to test the payment method Dankort.
+MultiSafepay provides the Visa test credentials to test the payment method Dankort.

 Dankort is shown as a payment option on the Payment page of MultiSafepay only after: